cbmr-data/cbmr-data.github.io/esrum/source/tips/modules.rst

-   The ``module use`` command can optionally be added to your ``.profile``, ``.bashrc``, or similar to automatically enable this module repository when you login.
+   The ``module use`` command can optionally be added to your ``.profile``, ``.bashrc``, or similar to automatically enable this module repository when you log in.

 ****************************
  Dependencies and conflicts